Emagister/selenium-server/README.md

 ===============

 This repository allows you to have the latest stable version of Selenium server integrated into your projects.
 Selenium server standalone is a browser automation framework.
-We will try to maintain the repository updated with the latest stable version of Selenium.
+We will maintain the repository updated with the latest stable version of Selenium.

 Instructions:
 -------------